gatblau/europa/readme.md

 Europa has IntelliJ Idea Ultimate which comes with a 30-day trial version.
 If you intend to use it beyond the trial period, you must buy a license key from [JetBrains](https://www.jetbrains.com/store/).

+## XScreenSaver

+Europa features [XScreenSaver](https://www.jwz.org/xscreensaver/).
+Thanks to Jamie Zawinski; and Tim Robinson for contributing to it and suggesting its inclusion.